 Avoid tight pants as they can lead to the dreaded “Disney Rash,” aka golfer’s rash, as it’ll be harder for your blood to circulate – especially if the hot and humid weather causes you to swell up a bit.

-As for tops, aim for a loose layer, too.
+As for tops, aim for a loose layers like t-shirts and tank tops.
 Of course, if a basic form-fitting layer is usually your thing, you’ll probably do just fine with a form-fitting top layer.

 In the Winter and Spring, the weather can be a bit more erratic.
-You might have “shorts and t-shirt” weather one day and “jeans and jacket” the next day.
+You might have “shorts and t-shirt” weather one day and “jeans and a light jacket” the next day.

 Layering will be key to dressing comfortably for the parks.
 For example, you might want to pack a pair of pants and 1-2 jackets or sweatshirts in case there’s an unexpected cold snap.